df15h-moddable/df15h-ce-public/docs/es5/1_community/2_ce/graphics/cs/terrain-helper.md

 - parallax maps can be shared by meshes and terrain
 - works with ENB or Community Shaders

+## Notes

+- Author says "PBR has its own method and does not need Terrain Helper" @ nexusmods.
+- Author says Terrain Helper replaces "Terrain Parallax Blending Fix" IFF "you have a terrain mod that uses Terrain Helper"  @ nexusmods.

 ## Reference

 - [Terrain Helper](https://www.nexusmods.com/skyrimspecialedition/mods/143149) @ nexusmods.